Best guitar strings for Indie rock in E Standard

 Which artists play Indie rock in E Standard?

-Documented Indie rock players in E Standard include J Mascis, Tim Henson.
+Documented Indie rock players in E Standard include J Mascis, Johnny Marr, Tim Henson.

 Can I use standard-tuning strings in E Standard?